 The Trigger Type of the Trigger frame is either MU-BAR or GCR MU-BAR, and the Length subfield in the Common Info field of the Trigger frame is less than or equal to 418.

-NOTE—The threshold value 418 of the Length subfield in the Common Info field of the Trigger frame is obtained from the maximum HE TB PPDU duration, 584 s, that can be solicited by the UL MU Response Scheduling A-Control subfield based on Equation (28-16).
+NOTE—The threshold value 418 of the Length subfield in the Common Info field of the Trigger frame is obtained from the maximum HE TB PPDU duration, 584 s, that can be solicited by the UL MU Response Scheduling A-ControlUMRS Control subfield based on Equation (28-16).
 This duration is the sum of 20 s for the L-STF, L-LTF and L-SIG fields, 20 s for the RL-SIG, HE-SIG-A and HE-STF fields, 16 s for the 4x HE-LTF field with 3.2 s GI, 512 s for 32 OFDM symbols in the Data field with 3.2 s GI, and 16 s PE field (see 9.2.4.6.4.2 (UL MU response scheduling (UMRS) Control), 27.5.2.3 (STA behavior for UL MU operation), and 28.3.4 (HE PPDU formats)).

 HE buffer status feedback operation for UL MU

 A non-AP STA delivers buffer status reports (BSRs) to assist its AP in allocating UL MU resources in an efficient way.[8218]
-The non-AP STA can either implicitly deliver BSRs in the QoS Control field or BSR Control field of any frame transmitted to the AP (unsolicited BSR) or explicitly deliver BSRs in any frame sent to the AP in response to a BSRP variant Trigger frame (solicited BSR).[8345]
+The non-AP STA can either implicitly deliver BSRs in the QoS Control field or BSR Control field of any frame transmitted to the AP (unsolicited BSR) or explicitly deliver BSRs in any frame sent to the AP in response to a BSRP variant Trigger frame (solicited BSR).
+When a non-AP STA receives a BSRP variant Trigger frame, it shall explicitly deliver BSRs in any frame sent to the AP (solicited BSR).
+Otherwise, a non-AP STA may implicitly deliver BSRs in the QoS Control field or BSR Control field of any frame transmitted to the AP (unsolicited BSR).[8345]

 A non-AP STA reports its buffer status (unsolicited BSR) to the AP to which it is associated using either the QoS Control field or the BSR Control field of frames it transmits as defined below: